 “Yes, I do have those doubts.
 Let’s say that at this point I think that it’s about sixty percent that Jason is gay and forty percent that he’s just experimenting.
 However, that’s close enough that it’s worth having him meet with you.
 Tim?”

-“I don’t see any reason not to have that session.
+“I don’t see any reason to not have that session.
 However, I’m much less inclined to think that Jason is experimenting.”

 “What’s the reason for that, Tim?”
 Doctor Byers asked.
 Betty certainly wondered the same thing.